Cinematropolis

 Before launching into Jeong-Won Shin’s B-movie bonanza Chaw, I believe a word of caution is in order.
 For those expecting a schlocky horror film like Razorback or possibly a suspenseful creature feature like The Host, temper your expectations now.
 And for anyone who only observes star ratings, you might want to really read the review before deciding on this one.

 Because, on the level, Chaw is an amazingly buffoonish piece of work.
-Read the rest of this entry »
+Continue reading

 Monday Brew: Supernatural gets a sixth, Buried is exhumed by Lionsgate, Gremlins coming in 3D?